 Who are you, Trump supporter?
 I only know two of you.
 And I live in rural Indiana, so I know you are out there.
 Granted, I don’t bring up politics unless I’m around close friends.
 And not even around some of you.

 I live in a red state where most people have guns and go to church.
 But I also hear lots of Spanish spoken, and I’m served coffee most days by a woman in a hijab.
 We have enclaves of immigrants from the Far East and South America, and we are represented by all religions.
 On my way to work, I pass the Hindu temple.
-We have a beautiful new mosque on the west side.
+There’s a beautiful new mosque several miles from my home.

 For the most part, people are kind here.
 If someone is in trouble, there’s usually a fundraiser.
 Neighbors go in to help neighbors.
 It isn’t exactly “The Waltons,” but people are mostly good.